Eddie Johns: "One More Time"

-The French electronic duo Daft Punk used a sample of Johns's 1979 disco song "More Spell on You" on their 2000 song "One More Time".
+The French electronic duo Daft Punk used a sample of Johns's 1979 disco song "More Spell on You" in their 2000 song "One More Time".
 Johns never received royalties for the sample, as the publishing company that owns the rights could not trace him.
-Johns is estimated to be owed a sum "in the high six-to-seven-figure range" based on streams alone.
+The song is estimated to generate royalties "in the high six-to-seven-figure range" based on streams alone.

 A representative for Daft Punk confirmed the use of the sample and that Daft Punk continued to pay royalties to GM Musipro, the French publishing company that owned the rights to "More Spell on You".
 A representative of GM Musipro said they had never been able to locate Johns, and that they would follow up on the matter after an investigation by the Los Angeles Times in 2021.